marklh9/ExtendingLibreOffice/src/ComplexToolbar/README.md

 * WriterWindowsState.xcu: this is essential for defining a toolbar, as we what we did in ToolbarSample.
 * handler.py: our protocol handler implementation "addons.ExtendingLibreOffice.ComplexToolbar.SampleHandler".
 * dispatch.py: our dispatch object that does the real job.
+## The dispatch object
+The dispatch object implements the XDispatch interface.
+According to API document:
+>> serves state information of objects which can be connected to controls
+>> (e.g. toolbox controls).
+>> Each state change is to be broadcasted to all registered status listeners.
+The first notification should be performed synchronously from XDispatch::addStatusListener(); if not, controls may flicker.
+State listener must be aware of this synchronous notification.
+>> The state consists of enabled/disabled and a short descriptive text of the function (e.g. "undo insert character").
+It is to be broadcasted whenever this state changes or the control should re-get the value for the URL it is connected to.
+Additionally, a context-switch-event is to be broadcasted whenever the object may be out of scope, to force the state listener to requery the XDispatch.

+When addStatusListener is invked, the dispatch object can obtain the instance of the toolbar control, and send control command to the control when status changes.

 ## Send control command to various contorls